The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 Believe me, it’s a massive headache and wastes a lot of training time.
 Especially if you train with multiple people and have to keep switching the j-cups back and forth.

-Grind Fitness has it figured out as all of their power racks have numbered uprights luckily.
+Grind Fitness has it figured out as all of their racks have numbered uprights luckily.

-So please power rack manufacturers, make numbered uprights a standard thing, and save us the headache!
+So please squat rack manufacturers, make numbered uprights a standard thing, and save us the headache!

 This is always my favorite part of reviewing equipment like this.

-Many people out there will review expensive power racks overly positive, so they can make as much money as possible.
+Many people out there will review expensive squat racks overly positive, so they can make as much money as possible.

 But I won’t do that, I refuse to give you guys recommendations based on money.